svc333/overview/compare-infra.md

 {: row-headers}
 {: class="comparison-table"}
 {: caption="Table 1.
 Compute comparison" caption-side="top"}
 {: summary="This table has row and column headers.
 The row headers identify possible features.
-The column headers indentify the differentiators between classic infrastructure and VPC infrastructure.
+The column headers identify the differentiators between classic infrastructure and VPC infrastructure.
 To understand the differences between environments, navigate to the row and find the details for the feature that you're interested in."}

 ## Network differentiators
 {: #compare-network}